TayMcQuaya/AudioBook-Organizer/PROJECT_COLLABORATION_IMPLEMENTATION.md

 This document provides a complete implementation guide for adding collaborative features to the AudioBook Organizer, allowing multiple users to work on the same project and merge their changes intelligently.

+**STATUS: ✅ IMPLEMENTATION COMPLETED**
+All phases have been successfully implemented, tested, and deployed.
+The collaboration system is fully functional with user attribution, smart merging, conflict resolution, and backward compatibility.

 ## 🎯 Goal

 Enable multiple users to: